Student Learning Outcomes

 - Examine historical changes in the institutions of marriage and family.

-- Analyze the impact of gender, race, ethnicity, class, and sexual orientation on family dynamics.
+- Analyze the impact of gender, race, ethnicity, class, sexual orientation, and different abilities on marriage and family dynamics.

 - Examine the dynamics of power, violence, and abuse within intimate and family relationships.

-- Analyze the effect of social policies on marriage and family.
+- Analyze the effect of social policies on the institutions of marriage and family.

 Prerequisites